Speakers

 Anjan Chatterjee Headshot

-Anjan Chatterjee, MD, FAAN, Director of the Penn Center for Neuroaesthetics
+Anjan Chatterjee, MD, FAAN, Professor of Neurology, Psychology, & Architecture; Director, Penn Center for Neuroaesthetics, University of Pennsylvania

 Anjan Chatterjee is the founding director of the Penn Center for Neuroaesthetics.
 He wrote The Aesthetic Brain and co-edited Brain, Beauty, and Art, Neuroethics in Practice, and The Roots of Cognitive Neuroscience.
 He is or has served on editorial boards of several neuroscience, neurology, ethics, and aesthetics journals.
 He received the Geschwind Prize in Cognitive Neurology by the American Academy of Neurology, the Arnheim Prize for contributions to Psychology and the Arts by the American Psychological Association, and the Leadership in Innovation Award from the Global Wellness Institute.
 He was Chair of Neurology at Pennsylvania Hospital, a founding member of the Board of Governors of the Neuroethics Society, the past President of the International Association of Empirical Aesthetics, and the Behavioral/Cognitive Neurology Society.
 He serves on the Board of the Global Wellness Institute and served on boards for The College of Physicians of Philadelphia, Haverford College, and Associated Services for the Blind and Visually Impaired.